ecoYu/starter-hugo-academic/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: Welcome to my Home Page
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Welcome 👋 I know that first impressions count, so I've added some up-to-date content about me to my personal website to help you get familiar with me and my work quickly.
-date: 2020-12-13T00:00:00Z
+date: 2020-12-13T00:00:00.000Z
 summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.